 Install from source¶

 If you are on Linux, but your distro don’t package pyspotify, you can install pyspotify from PyPI using the pip installer.
 However, since pyspotify is a Python wrapper around the libspotify library, pyspotify necessarily depends on libspotify and it must be installed first.

-libspotify is provided as a binary download for a selection of operating systems and CPU architectures from the libspotify site.
+libspotify is provided as a binary download for a selection of operating systems and CPU architectures from our unofficial libspotify archive.
 If libspotify isn’t available for your OS or architecture, then you’re out of luck and can’t use pyspotify either.

-To install libspotify, use one of the options below, or follow the instructions on the libspotify site and in the README file of the libspotify tarball.
+To install libspotify, use one of the options below, or follow the instructions in the README file of the libspotify tarball.